SpecFlowOSS/SpecFlowWiki/Unit-test-providers.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Unit-test-providers]].
 We use the GitHub wiki for authoring the documentation pages._

 SpecFlow supports several unit test framework to execute the acceptance tests.
 You can use one of the built-in unit test providers or create a custom provider.
-The unit test provider to be used can be configured through the [[&lt;unitTestProvider&gt;|Configuration]] configuration element.
+Use the [[&lt;unitTestProvider&gt;|Configuration]] configuration element in your `app.config` file to specify which unit test provide you want to use.

 The following table contains the built-in unit test providers.